influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

 ## Upgrading InfluxDB Enterprise clusters

 To upgrade InfluxDB Enterprise clusters, all nodes must be upgraded to the InfluxDB Enterprise 1.5.
+You can either stop all nodes and upgrade each of the nodes while offline or perform a rolling upgrade on a live cluster.

-To upgrade while keeping your InfluxDB Enterprise cluster live, you can perform the upgrade (following the steps above) for each InfluxDB Enterprise cluster node as follows:
+To perform a rolling upgrade on a live InfluxDB Enterprise cluster, perform the upgrade (following the steps above) for each InfluxDB Enterprise cluster node as follows:

 1. For each meta node, stop the node service, perform the upgrade steps, and then restart the node.
 2. For each data node, stop the node service, perform the upgrade steps, and then restart the node.